hasanbarisgok/PG_DistrubutedProcessing_XOX/readme.md

 ## Game Rules:

 - If 5 X's or 5 O's come next to each other, the game is over.
 Because there is 10 matrix.
+(Vertical, Horizontal, or Diagonal)
 - Player 1: X, Player 2: O

 ## Documentation (it also includes flow-chart.):